Contacting Bewildering Stories

 Please do not use:

-- Word.xml — We can’t work with it.
+- Word.xml or Pages — We can’t open them.

 - WordPerfect RTF.
 WordPerfect garbles RTF files.
 We can read plaintext WordPerfect files only in NeoOffice.